Taskmaster (TV series): Podcasts

 On 15 October 2020, an official podcast began.
 It is hosted by Ed Gamble, the winner of Series 9, who comments on each featured episode (including specials and Junior) with a special guest, often a current or former contestant.
 Initially it focused on Series 10, with each podcast released immediately after each Taskmaster episode was broadcast.
 Between series, past episodes are covered sequentially, starting with Series 1 in January 2021 and completing Series 9 in July 2023.
 In July 2024, between-series episodes resumed, with the New Zealand edition as the new topic.

 A second official podcast, called Taskmaster: The People's Podcast, was launched in April 2022.
 It was initially hosted by Series 8 champion Lou Sanders and comedy writer Jack Bernhardt.
 In September 2023 it was announced that series 15 contestant Jenny Eclair would be replacing Lou Sanders' role as host of the podcast.
 The hosts chat with Taskmaster fans as well as with cast and crew members.

 The Live Experience

-Taskmaster: The Live Experience was a public attraction running from September 2024 to 23 February 2025 in London.
+Taskmaster: The Live Experience was a public attraction running from September 2024 to February 2025 in London.

 My Ultimate Episode

-Since 2024, a YouTube exclusive series titled "My Ultimate Episode" has aired on the official Taskmaster YouTube channel.
+Since 2024, a series titled "My Ultimate Episode" has aired on the official Taskmaster YouTube channel.
 In the series, former contestants are filmed looking back on former tasks that they took part in and talk about their experience on the show.